Nexmo/station/_tutorials/client-sdk-ios-in-app-messaging.md

 ## Prerequisites

 Make sure to add Nexmo Client SDK to your app.
-Find the details on how to do it in the [tutorial](/tutorials/client-sdk-ios-add-sdk-to-your-app).
+Find the details on how to do it in this [guide](/client-sdk/setup/add-sdk-to-your-app/ios).

 ## Conversation